album cover

 And I've seen that same man come home from the mill

-Pull forty hours for a hundred-dollar bill
+Pull forty hours for a hundred dollar bill

-I've watched him struggle and I've watched him age
+And I've watched him struggle and I've watched him age

-For the little he earned there was so much he gave
+For the little he earned, there was so much he gave

 I pick this guitar six nights a week

-Daddy can't believe that they're payin' me
+Daddy can't believe what they're paying me

-It would be so easy to let it go to my head
+And it'd be so easy to let it go to my head

 But there's just one thing that I can't forget